haroldmei/filters/README.md

-## Multiple Object Tracking with various Kalman Filter algorithm.
+## Multiple Object Tracking with various Kalman Filter algorithms.

 Detected objects are shuffled, object id association is needed in order to keep track of a given object.
 Second order state is also supported so that object acceleration can be tracked (see 'circle-accel').